BuildingSync/schema/proposals/2021/Delete Install or Upgrade Master Venting.md

 ## Justification

 `Install or upgrade master venting` measure repeats in `ChilledWaterHotWaterAndSteamDistributionSystems` and `OtherHVAC`, and we should keep only one of them.
-This proposal suggests that we remove it under `ChilledWaterHotWaterAndSteamDistributionSystems` and keep it under `OtherHVAC`, as master venting approach could be implemented not only in chilled or hot water system.
+This proposal suggests that we remove it under `OtherHVAC` and keep it under `ChilledWaterHotWaterAndSteamDistributionSystems`, as venting approach is generally implemented for boiler systems.
-If we keep it under `OtherHVAC`, we need to correct the capitalization to `Install or upgrade master venting` (now it's `Install or Upgrade Master Venting`).

 ## Decision

+We will delete `Install or Upgrade Master Venting` measure option under `OtherHVAC`.

+## References
+ASHRAE Standard 100-2018:
+D3.3 Boiler Systems - D3.3.3 Venting
+D3.3 Boiler Systems - D3.3.4 Steam and Condensate Return Loop - D3.3.4.3 Maintain pressure relief and venting.